Motorcycle Safety Tips

 Operating a motorcycle takes different skills than driving a car; however, the laws of the road apply to every driver just the same.
 A combination of consistent education, regard for traffic laws and basic common sense can go a long way in helping reduce the amount of fatalities involved in motorcycle accidents on a yearly basis.
 It's important to understand some basic motorcycle safety tips to make sure your next ride is a safe one.

 Wearing a helmet is the best way to protect against severe head injuries.
 A motorcycle rider not wearing a helmet is five times more likely to sustain a critical head injury.

 Make sure to wear protective gear and clothing that will minimize the amount of injuries in case of an accident or a skid.
 Wearing leather clothing, boots with nonskid soles, and gloves can protect your body from severe injuries.
 Consider attaching reflective tape to your clothing to make it easier for other drivers to see you.

 Obey the speed limit; the faster you go the longer it will take you to stop.
 Be aware of local traffic laws and rules of the road.

 Don't assume that a driver can see you, as nearly two-thirds of all motorcycle accidents are caused by a driver violating a rider's right of way.
 You should always ride with your headlights on; stay out of a driver's blind spot; signal well in advance of any change in direction; and watch for turning vehicles.

 Complete a formal riding education program, get licensed and take riding courses from time to time to develop riding techniques and to sharpen your street-riding strategies.

 Don't drink and ride, you could cause harm to yourself and others.
 Additionally, fatigue and drowsiness can impair your ability to react, so make sure that you are well rested when you hit the road.

-Preparing to Ride
+Preparing To Ride

 Making sure that your motorcycle is fit for the road is just as important as practicing safe riding.
 Should something be wrong with your motorcycle, it will be in your best interest to find out prior to hitting the road.
 To make sure that your motorcycle is in good working order, check the following:

-- Tires — check for any cracks or bulges, or signs of wear in the treads.
-Low tire pressure or any defects could cause a blowout.
+- Tires: Check for any cracks or bulges, or signs of wear in the treads (low tire pressure or any defects could cause a blowout)

-- Under the motorcycle — Look for signs of oil or gas leaks.
+- Under the motorcycle: Look for signs of oil or gas leaks

-- Headlight, taillight and signals — Test for high and low beams.
-Make sure that all lights are functioning.
+- Headlight, taillight and signals: Test for high and low beams (make sure that all lights are functioning)

-- Hydraulic and Coolant fluids — Level should be checked weekly.
+- Hydraulic and Coolant fluids: Level should be checked weekly

 Once you've mounted the motorcycle, complete the following checks:

-- Clutch and throttle — Make sure they are working smoothly.
-Throttle should snap back when released.
+- Clutch and throttle: Make sure they are working smoothly (throttle should snap back when released)

-- Mirrors — Clean and adjust all mirrors to ensure sharpest viewing.
+- Mirrors: Clean and adjust all mirrors to ensure sharpest viewing

-- Brakes — Test front and rear brakes.
-Each brake should feel firm and hold the motorcycle still when fully applied.
+- Brakes: Test front and rear brakes (each brake should feel firm and hold the motorcycle still when fully applied)

-- Horn — Test the horn.
+- Horn: Test the horn